Accounting 101 - Financial Accounting » Spring 2021 » Chapter 6 Quiz

 A company’s inventory turnover ratio measures:

-C. The number of times the company sells its average inventory balance during the year.
+C. The profitability on sales of inventory during the year.

 D. The average cost at which inventory was purchased during the year.